 The pretty moths and butterflies you see flying around the garden will soon be laying eggs.
 Out of those eggs will come some hungry caterpillars.
 I prefer to use a Bacillus thuringiensis product like DiPel or Thuricide.
 These are biological control products that may take a few days to work, but you can harvest the same day you spray.
-The Bt products should be applied every 5 -7 days to be most effective.
+The Bt products should be applied every 5-7 days to be most effective.

-Aphids are another problem in the fall garden, but not as common as caterpillars.
+Aphids are another problem in the fall garden.
 They are especially bad when they get inside a head of broccoli.
 They are hard to see and almost impossible to wash out.
 I don't recommend preventative sprays for aphids, but I would check the garden for them every few days.
 A few aphids can become a lot of aphids pretty quickly.
 Insecticidal soap can be an effective control for aphids and can be sprayed on the same day as harvest.

-If you have any questions about fall vegetable gardening or any other gardening topic, please give me or Chris a call.
+If you have any questions about fall vegetable gardening or any other gardening topic, give us a call!